MatzTe/airflow-gcp-data-pipeline/README.md

 # Airflow GCP Data Pipeline

-A simple end-to-end data pipeline built with Apache Airflow and Google Cloud Storage.
-The pipeline automatically processes CSV files uploaded to a GCS bucket, validates the data, cleans it, and stores the results in organized locations.
+A cloud-based data pipeline that automatically processes CSV files uploaded to Google Cloud Storage using Apache Airflow.

-This project demonstrates orchestration, modular pipeline design, and basic data engineering best practices.
+This project demonstrates a real-world Data Engineering workflow including ingestion, validation, cleaning, and storage of processed data.

 ---

 ## Project Overview

+The pipeline automatically detects new files uploaded to a cloud storage bucket and processes them through a modular Python data pipeline.

+Input files are uploaded to:

+raw/

-The pipeline works as follows:
+The pipeline then:

-1. A CSV file is uploaded to the **raw** folder in a GCS bucket.
-2. Airflow triggers the DAG.
-3. The pipeline:
-   - Validates the data
+1. Validates the data
-   - Cleans incorrect rows
+2. Cleans incorrect values
-   - Separates valid and invalid records
+3. Separates valid and invalid records
-4. Processed data is stored back in the bucket.
+4. Saves results back to the bucket

+Output is stored in:

+processed/
+errors/

 ---

+## Architecture

+The pipeline follows this flow:

+User Upload CSV
+        ↓
+Google Cloud Storage (raw/)
+        ↓
+Apache Airflow DAG
+        ↓
+Python Data Pipeline
+        ↓
+Processed Data + Error Data
+        ↓
+Google Cloud Storage

+---

-## Tech Stack
+## Technologies Used

+- Python
 - Apache Airflow
-- Python
+- Google Cloud Platform
 - Google Cloud Storage
 - Pandas
-- Docker (optional for deployment)

 ---